 To prepare for the transition to Kindergarten, the staff functions to ensure a seamless passage for the children and their families.
 Direct run and delegate agencies offer support, information, and referrals to families leaving the Pre-K program.
-Transition planning begins for each child and family at least six months prior to the child's moving to Kindergarten.
+Transition planning begins for each child and family at least three months prior to the child's moving to Kindergarten.
 Children entering Kindergarten participate in activities which may include children, staff, and parents visiting the elementary school.
 Parent meetings are held to discuss school readiness and expectations.
 Meetings are held both individually and in small groups, to assist parents with the Kindergarten registration process.
 Forums are held for families, with school staff as speakers.
 Referrals are made to the Committee on Special Education for children with disabilities, with parental permission.
 Staff members review and evaluate these activities annually to ensure the needs of parents and children are met.
 New ideas are added or modified as programs evolve.
-A kindergarten skills checklist is administered at the end of the school year.
-It is given to the child's family who can share it with the elementary school.
-Westcop works to meet the goals and objectives of the Port Chester School District so there is a smooth transition between curriculums, providing the foundational skills necessary in pre-K for students to be successful in Kindergarten.
+A kindergarten skills assessment is administered at the end of the school year.
+The contracted community based organization works to meet the goals and objectives of the Port Chester School District so there is a smooth transition between curriculums, providing the foundational skills necessary in pre-K for students to be successful in Kindergarten.
 Children are assessed three times a year (fall, winter and spring) in the following six research-based domains: social emotional, physical, language, cognitive, literacy and mathematics.
 These assessments provide information to help teachers determine if students are making the appropriate growth in pre-K needed in order to succeed in Kindergarten.
-Kindergarten Screening is held in the spring in each building to help assess children's readiness for Kindergarten.
+Kindergarten Screening is held in the spring to help assess children's readiness for Kindergarten.
 We have adopted and trained our teachers in the newly released Dial-4 assessment for this purpose.
 The district has created a new entrant screening protocol for all to follow which includes the state requirement documents along with other important screening tools such as HLQ, video, informal interview, NYSITELL as needed and the Woodcock-Munoz as needed.
-Ongoing trainings and improvements to the K screening process will occur in 2016-17.
+Ongoing trainings and improvements to the K screening process will occur in 2020-21.

-Target dates 9.1.16-6.30.17
+Target dates 9.1.20-6.30.21

-Person(s) Responsible: Administrator for Pre-K, Building Principal, K-6 Supervisor for ELA
+Person(s) Responsible: Administrator for Pre-K, Building Principal